 Simon has worked with some of the biggest development teams in the world, bridging the gap between designers and programers.
-He will help oversee the entire development of the project, acting as a product owner.
-Simon will make sure the project stays on track and on budget.
+He will help oversee the entire development of the project, acting as product owner.
+Outcome: the project stays on track and on budget.

 01 Demo Builds

-Having demo builds every 1 or 2 weeks facilitates communication and sets expectations for all the stakeholders in the project.
+Demo builds every 1 to 2 weeks facilitates communication and sets expectations for all stakeholders in the project.

 02 Key User Tests

-Working backwards from key user tests helps teams plan in advance to merge all their code and be on the same page.
-The test also provide feedback to iterate.
+Working backwards from key user testing helps teams plan in advance to merge all their code and align.
+Tests provide feedback to iterate.

 03 Post LAunch Support and tests

 Patching or delivering new features after launch is part of the digital product cycle.
-Imagine having help that will be there when needed.
+Simon is on deck and active in these cycles.